gabsschrodinger/class-handler/README.md

 Provides decorators to help with class handling.
 Uses [validator](https://www.npmjs.com/package/validator).
 Made with TypeScript, compiled to common JavaScript with d.ts files.
+Extensively tested with jest and stryker.

 ## How to install